cfhaak/dse-static-template/run_it.md

 maybe it's already installed maybe it isn't.
 Try ```ant -v```.
 If it isn't installed try via brew or whatever.
 If that port thing is still being used: ```sudo port install apache-ant```

 ## Build page
+**The following expects you to run a client that is already authenticating with GitHub.
+While some clients will do that out of the box others won’t, depending also on your account settings.
+I normally use [2FA](https://docs.github.com/en/authentication/securing-your-account-with-two-factor-authentication-2fa/configuring-two-factor-authentication) and use a [classic access token](https://github.com/settings/tokens/new) with all "Repo" permissions.
+You can use it instead of a password on your client.
+Another solution would be to use an SSH key.**
 1. Clone your newly created github repository.
 2. Open your favorite terminal.
 Navigate to the base directory of this repository.
 3. Run ```ant```.
 It will automatically use the [build-file](./build.xml) in this repository to determine what to do.